taylorreiter/2021-orpheum-nbhds/README.md

-# 20210723 using orpheum on spacegraphcats nbhds to predict open reading frames in reads
+# Using orpheum on spacegraphcats nbhds to predict open reading frames in reads

 ### Background and motivation